moodboom/quick-http/README.md

 # quick-http

-An http[s] client and server app skeleton in modern portable C++, focused on easy management of RESTful and websockets APIs, and high performance through a delayed-write model used to serve dynamic html completely from memory.
+> An http[s] client and server app skeleton in modern portable C++,
+> focused on easy management of RESTful and websockets APIs,
+> and high performance through a delayed-write model used to serve dynamic html completely from memory.

 ![Self-documentation example](REST_selfdoc_screenshot.png?raw=true "Self-documentation example")

-## Summary (additional notes on the [wiki](https://bitpost.com/wiki/Quick-http))

-I have used this project as a starting point for several others.
-It's not completely polished yet but well on its way.
-It captures patterns and best practices that have worked well for me in production.
-These include:

-* Model View Controller pattern
+### Summary

+This skeleton app follows these patterns and best practices:

+&nbsp; ✓ model-view-controller pattern
-* event-driven primary message loop with async multithreaded support (based on boost ASIO)
-* efficient memory model
+&nbsp; ✓ event-driven primary message loop with async multithreaded support (based on boost ASIO) &nbsp; ✓ efficient memory model
   * hashmaps (unordered sets of pointers) used for all major object collections
   * support for secondary hash sorting on any desired object fields
   * use of an auto-incremented id as the primary key for all objects
   * ability to do all object management in memory, including generation of new unique ids without hitting database
   * in-memory base model storage layer; derived sqlite model storage layer implementation, with delayed write of dirty objects during idle time
-* one html codebase
+&nbsp; ✓ one html codebase
   * html files are directly browseable and editable from the file system, for instantaneous web development
   * html files include test data that is used when browsing from the file system
   * html files are fully preloaded into memory on startup, including injection of javascript and css, and removal of test data
   * during runtime, dynamic data can be injected into preloaded html, for delivery from memory of full html pages in one round trip

+See the [wiki](https://bitpost.com/wiki/Quick-http)) for performance stats and other information.

+### Usage

 The base RESTful classes do the heavy lifting, so your derived class just provides the static headers, API format, and call handlers.
 Example:
 ```